Annie Sprinkle: Life and career

 Sprinkle was born Ellen F. Steinberg on July 23, 1954, in Philadelphia, Pennsylvania, to a Russian-Jewish mother and a Polish-Jewish father.
 Her family moved to Los Angeles, California, when she was five years old, and she lived in Panama City, Panama from age thirteen to seventeen.
 At eighteen, she began working at the ticket booth at the Cine-Plaza Theatre in Tucson, Arizona, when Deep Throat (1972) was playing.
 The film was busted, and when Steinberg had to appear in court as a witness, she met and began a relationship with Deep Throat's director, Gerard Damiano, becoming his mistress.
 She followed him to New York City, where she lived for twenty-two years.

 Not long after becoming Damiano's mistress, Steinberg began working in porn herself and, at that time, started calling herself "Annie."
 As her career continued, she says that one night, "as if from the goddess herself," the name "Annie Sprinkle" came to her.
 She later changed her name legally to Annie Sprinkle.
 Her first porn movie was Teenage Deviate released in 1975.
 Perhaps her best known mainstream porn featured role was in Deep Inside Annie Sprinkle (co-directed by Sprinkle and sexploitation veteran Joseph W. Sarno) which was the No. 2 grossing porn film of 1981.

-In 1991, Sprinkle created the Sluts and Goddesses workshop, which became the basis for her 1992 production The Sluts and Goddesses Video Workshop – Or How To Be A Sex Goddess in 101 Easy Steps.
-The film was co-produced and co-directed with videographer Maria Beatty, and it featured music by composer Pauline Oliveros.
-Sprinkle pioneered new genres of sexually explicit film and video such as edu-porn, gonzo, post porn, xxx docudrama, art porn, and feminist erotica.
+In 1992, Sprinkle and videographer Maria Beatty produced a humorous sex education video, The Sluts and Goddesses Video Workshop: Or How To Be A Sex Goddess in 101 Easy Steps.
 Sprinkle has also presented many sex workshops with fellow sex facilitator Barbara Carrellas, with whom she presented the stage production Metamorphosex.

 Sprinkle has appeared in almost 200 films, including hard- and softcore pornography, B movies, loops, and numerous documentaries.
 She starred in Nick Zedd's experimental films War Is Menstrual Envy (1992), Ecstasy in Entropy (1999), and Electra Elf: The Beginning (2005).
 She also appeared in various television shows including four HBO Real Sex programs.
 She has also produced, directed, and starred in several of her own films, such as Annie Sprinkle's Herstory of Porn, Annie Sprinkle's Amazing World of Orgasm, and Linda/Les & Annie—The First Female to Male Transsexual Love Story.
 Her work in adult films earned her a spot on the Adult Star Path of Fame in Edison, New Jersey, and she was inducted to both the AVN Hall of Fame and the XRCO Hall of Fame in 1999.
 For three decades, she has presented her work as a visiting artist at many major universities and colleges in the US and Europe.